-The Apple M2 chip was unveiled at Apple's WWDC 2022 keynote June 6, and it's the inaugural chip in Apple's second generation of bespoke silicon.
+The Apple M2 chip was unveiled at Apple's WWDC 2022 keynote on June 6, and it's the inaugural chip in Apple's second generation of bespoke silicon.

-This is significant because the M2 is an evolution of the remarkable M1 that debuted in 2022, and it powers Apple's new 13-inch MacBook Air 2022 and MacBook Pro 2022.
+This is significant because the M2 is an evolution of the remarkable M1 chip that debuted in 2020, and it powers Apple's new 13-inch MacBook Air 2022 and MacBook Pro 2022.
 These are successors to two of the best MacBooks on the market, so it's exciting to see what an M2 injection can do.

 Apple M2 chip: Top new features and improvements